awarenessxz/TempFileDrop/storage-service/README.md

 ### 1. Upload / Download / Delete Request from Frontend

 For all the 3 types of request, it is necessary to provide **eventData [OPTIONAL]** and **eventRoutingKey**.
-- **eventRoutingKey**: This is an **OPTIONAL** field.
-When upload is completed, an event will be published to the message broker.
-This allows you to customize the event such that only queues with this routing key will retrieve the message.
+- **eventRoutingKey**: When upload is completed, an event will be published to the message broker using this routing key.
 - **eventData**: This is an **OPTIONAL** field.
 When upload is completed, an event will be published to the message broker.
 This allows you to pass data to the consumer.